ev3dev-lang-java/ev3dev-lang-java/docs/adr/adr-logging-support.md

 # Logging Support

-The library move away from the idea to use `System.out.println("Your message")` because using `stdout` is not the same as using `stderr` or a logging interface.
+We recommend to move away from using `System.out.println("Your message")` because using `stdout` is not the same as using `stderr` or a logging interface.

 The reason you shouldn't use `System.out` is that we depend on output redirection